Hadi-Tavana/Multisite-AD-Lab/README.md

 To configure which telemetry data (Windows Event Logs) the Splunk Universal Forwarder should send and to which index, follow these steps:

-✅ Step 1: Create the inputs.conf File
+✅ Step 2: Create the inputs.conf File

-1.Open Notepad as Administrator
+Open Notepad as Administrator

--Click on Start, search for Notepad
+- Click on Start, search for Notepad

--Right-click Notepad → Run as administrator
+- Right-click Notepad → Run as administrator

-2.Paste the following configuration into Notepad:
+Paste the following configuration into Notepad:

 <pre lang="Markdown">